 What type of pain relief is offered before and after a cesarean?

-If you have not already had a epidural or spinal anesthesia for labor, or this is a scheduled cesarean, and not an emergency cesarean, you will most likely be given a regional anesthetic (epidural or spinal).
-If there is a reason that you can’t get regional anesthesia or it is an emergency you will be given a general anesthetic.
-You may be offered or want to watch for someone giving you a pre-operative sedative.
-If you are not particularly nervous about the cesarean, you may want to forego this medication.
-It can reach the baby and make it harder to start the baby breathing after a narcotic (usually), and it can make you groggy an unaware during the birth.
-After the birth your regional anesthesia will help you be pain free for a few hours, after which you will be prescribed some other type of pain medication (narcotic or otherwise).
+If you have not already had an epidural or spinal anesthesia for labor, or this is a scheduled cesarean, you will most likely be given a regional anesthetic (epidural or spinal).
+If there is a reason that you can’t get regional anesthesia or it is an emergency you may be given a general anesthetic.
+You also may be offered a pre-operative sedative, and the surgical consent form may say this is a possibility.
+In family centered cesareans, sedatives are typically not offered, as it can make it more difficult to be alert and present during your birth.
+After the birth, you may have the option of IV or oral pain medications, which you should discuss with your provider.

 What are some common reasons a provider might recommend a cesarean?